High Performance Sports

-Our Head of Elite Sport, Phil Godman, has created a High Performance Sports Development Programme (HPSDP) that will develop and nurture our high performance athletes, to enable them to reach their full potential.
+Our Head of Elite Sport, Phil Godman runs our High Performance Sports Programme (HPSP) designed to develop and nurture our high performance athletes, to enable them to reach their full potential.

-We are very fortunate at the High School of Dundee to have a number of pupils performing at a high level in a variety of different sports and this will be the platform to take these athletes to the next level in their chosen sport.
-The HPSDP has been designed to accommodate any type of elite athlete, no matter what their given sport.
+We are very fortunate at the High School of Dundee to have a number of pupils performing at a high level in a variety of different sports and this provides the platform to take these athletes to the next level in their chosen sport.
+The HPSDP is designed to accommodate any type of elite athlete, no matter what their given sport.

-From session 2018/19, the programme will be offered as an option within the subject preference process undertaken for F3, F5 and F6.
-It will then be built into the academic timetable for the first time, making it available for more pupils who have the ambition to follow in the footsteps of former pupils like double Olympian Eilish McColgan, and Scotland rugby internationalists Zander Fagerson and Alasdair Dickinson.
+The programme is offered as an option within the subject preference process undertaken for F3, F5 and F6 making it possible for pupils who have the ambition to follow in the footsteps of former pupils like double Olympian Eilish McColgan, and Scotland rugby internationalists Zander Fagerson and Alasdair Dickinson.

-The support for high performance athletes that is currently in place will continue to be available for those pupils unable to opt for HPSDP as part of their timetable.
+Support for high performance athletes is also available for those pupils unable to opt for HPSP as part of their timetable.

 What does it involve?

-The HPSDP will focus on how to improve sports performance and the athlete's overall sport/life balance.
+The HPSP focusses on how to improve sports performance and the athlete's overall sport/life balance.
 The pressure of juggling academic work and sporting commitments can at times feel unmanageable.
 Bespoke timetabled plans will be put in place for each athlete to ensure they are getting the right mix of training, academic work and rest time.

-All members of the HPSDP will have access to:
+All members of the HPSP will have access to: